zerionproject/Zerion/README.md

 A hardware-backed encrypted vault for passwords, notes, photos, videos, and documents.
 Uses Argon2id, AES-256-GCM, and StrongBox/Keystore integration for strong protection.

+### Briar Compatibility

+When adding a contact, you choose the security level:
+- **Zerion (Post-Quantum)**: Full post-quantum security (ML-KEM-768 + X25519) for Zerion-to-Zerion communication
+- **Briar-compatible (Classical)**: Classical security (X25519) for communication with Briar users

+Your chat settings show the security level for each contact.

+### Downgrade Attack Protection

+Once a contact is established with post-quantum security, it stays that way.
+Any attempt to reconnect with weaker security is automatically blocked.

 ---

 ## Download Zerion